aaryankumar19/devops-project/README.md

 Create `.github/workflows/main.yml` in your repository:
 Refer this yml file: [deploy.yml](/.github/workflows/deploy.yml)

+You can find the GitHub workflows by clicking the link : [GitHub Workflow Status](https://github.com/aaryankumar19/devops-project/actions)

 ## 🚀 Result

 After pushing to `main` branch, your site will be automatically deployed and available at:
 ```
 http://your-bucket-name.s3-website-your-region.amazonaws.com